abel-root/OpenCV/README.md

 ```
 ### cvtColor

-This function is used to convert image in a type in other type.
+This function is used to convert image in a type to other type.
 For example in RGB en Gray

 - BRG to Gray :